It is a good time for the Synod of NSW and the ACT to take some time to reflect on where we have come from and who we are called to be.

 The Pathways team presented at Synod after many months of hundreds of conversations with members of Congregations across two very different Presbyteries about the life of the church and how it is expressed at the grassroots.

-The General Secretary initiated the Pathways Project, which was then approved by Synod Standing Committee.
-The project would like to discover the ways in which each of the Councils of the Uniting Church within the Synod bounds can best lead its members in Christ’s mission of the world.
+The General Secretary initiated Pathways, which was then approved by Synod Standing Committee.
+The intention of the project is to discover the ways in which each of the Councils of the Uniting Church within the Synod bounds can best lead its members in Christ’s mission in the world.

 - To develop bespoke grass roots Congregation and Presbytery (interrelated Councils) planning processes enabling the emergence of local missional and societal opportunities.

 We would really appreciate your time.
-This is an exciting opportunity for you to contribute to and explore the future opportunities of how we live out the Church’s mission.
+This is an exciting opportunity for you to contribute to and explore the future opportunities of how we live out the Church’s mission and share God's love as a body of Christ.
 God has called for us to continually seek renewal of our life as a community.
-In our 40 year celebration, let’s take time to review our history and map our future.
-The Pathways project will enable us to listen to each other and to help the Synod hear a more comprehensive story of the church in NSW and the ACT.
+Pathways will enable us to listen to each other and to help the Synod hear a more comprehensive story of the Church in NSW and the ACT.
 We will celebrate and build on our strengths, and also give shape to ways we can address the challenges that we face together so we are well-prepared to embrace the future of the Church.